pyr/apotiki/README.md

   distDir = "/tmp/repo/dist"    -- where release description files live
 }
 ```
-The PGP private key can you wish to use can be exported with:
+The PGP private key you wish to use can be exported with:

 ```
 gpg --export-secret-keys repository-key@your.domain > /etc/apotiki.key